pdcarlson/stewardship-hub/README.md

 ## Overview

 This project replaces the traditional spreadsheet-based method of budget and inventory tracking with a modern, role-based web application.
 The "Steward" (an admin user) can manage the semester's budget, log all purchases, and view member suggestions.
-Regular members can log in to submit suggestions and track their status.
+Regular members can log in to submit and manage their own suggestions for the house.

 ## Tech Stack